Statistical Testing Framework for Clustering Pipelines by Selective Inference

 Since finding a globally optimal solution to~\eqref{eq:k-means} is generally intractable, we employ Lloyd's algorithm~\citep{lloyd1982least,macqueen1967some} (Algorithm~\ref{alg:lloyd}) to obtain a locally optimal solution.

 \paragraph{DBSCAN Clustering.} DBSCAN (Density-Based Spatial Clustering of Applications with Noise)~\citep{ester1996density} is a density-based clustering method that does not require the number of clusters $K$ to be specified in advance and is capable of identifying outliers as noise points.
 DBSCAN uses two parameters: a neighborhood radius $\epsilon$ and a minimum number of points $n_{\mathrm{min}}$ required to form a cluster.
-Each data point is classified into one of the following three types: \begin{itemize} \item \textbf{Core point}: A point with at least $n_{\mathrm{min}}$ points (including itself) within radius $\epsilon$. \item \textbf{Border point}: A point that is within radius $\epsilon$ of a core point but does not itself have $n_{\mathrm{min}}$ neighbors. \item \textbf{Noise point}: A point that is neither a core point nor a border point, and does not belong to any cluster. \end{itemize} The procedure is summarized in Algorithm~\ref{alg:dbscan_full}, where the main routine and the subroutine \textbf{ExpandCluster} are presented together.
-The algorithm iterates over unvisited points, assigns a new cluster to each core point, and expands the cluster by iteratively adding density-reachable points.
+Each data point is classified into one of the following three types: \begin{itemize} \item \textbf{Core point}: A point with at least $n_{\mathrm{min}}$ points (including itself) within radius $\epsilon$. \item \textbf{Border point}: A point that is within radius $\epsilon$ of a core point but does not itself have $n_{\mathrm{min}}$ neighbors. \item \textbf{Noise point}: A point that is neither a core point nor a border point, and does not belong to any cluster. \end{itemize} The procedure is summarized in Algorithm~\ref{alg:dbscan_simple} (main routine) and Algorithm~\ref{alg:expand_cluster} (subroutine).
+The algorithm iterates over unvisited points, assigns a new cluster to each core point, and expands the cluster by recursively adding density-reachable points.
 Points that remain unassigned are labeled as noise ($c_i = -1$).
-Unlike $k$-means, DBSCAN can effectively extract clusters with nonlinear shapes.
+Unlike $k$-means, DBSCAN is able to correctly extract clusters with nonlinear shapes.